 Other specialised programs are also run from time to time, in addition to the extra curricular life of the College, that support and enhance the development and well-being of students with their specific needs.

 The College also provides counselling services to all students and families.
-Qualified counsellors, employed by CatholicCare, work within the school across both campuses assisting students with a range of personal issues.
+A qualified counsellor is on the staff, as well as several counsellors who are employed by CatholicCare.
+These counsellors work within the school across both campuses, assisting students with a range of personal issues.